 The secretory phase

 The final phase of the uterine cycle corresponds with the luteal phase.
 While the corpus luteum produces progesterone, it makes the uterine lining (endometrium) receptive to implantation during early pregnancy.
-The endometrium secretes a host of prostaglandins, which cause the uterus to contract.
+The endometrium secretes a host of, which cause the uterus to contract.
 Two prostaglandins in particular, PGF2α and PGE2, cause cramping and also help trigger menstruation.

 From there, the menstrual cycle starts again.